Performance Requirements

 When does a new building become an existing building that must start benchmarking?

 After the building is constructed and has been in operation for 12 months in one calendar year.
 For example, a building that received its certificate of occupancy in June 2022 would become an existing building in the 2023 calendar year.
 It would have to submit its first benchmarking report for the 2023 calendar year (January 1, 2023 to December 31, 2023) to our office by June 1, 2024.
-The building will then be assigned 2030 performance targets.
+The building will then be assigned final performance targets.

 How does Energize Denver affect historic buildings?